Casey Kenney

-Casey James Kenney (born March 20, 1991) is an American mixed martial artist.
-He is currently competing in the Bantamweight division in the Ultimate Fighting Championship (UFC) and he was the former Tachi Palace Fights Flyweight champion and Legacy Fighting Alliance Flyweight and Bantamweight champion.
+Casey Kenney (born March 20, 1991) is an American mixed martial artist who competed in the Bantamweight division in the Ultimate Fighting Championship (UFC) and was the former Tachi Palace Fights Flyweight champion and Legacy Fighting Alliance Flyweight and Bantamweight champion.

 Background

 Kenney was born in 1991 to Brian Kenney and Roxanne Mosier in Portland.
 He started training judo at the age of five, eventually becoming nine-time national champion and holds 2nd dan black belt in the sport.
 Besides judo, Kenney started wrestling around the time he went to school.
 Like in judo, Kenney excelled in wrestling too, winning multiple state championships in both freestyle and Greco-Roman wrestling.

 Kenney attended Jay County High School in Indiana.
 After high school, he took his first amateur mixed martial arts bout on a whim without prior training.
 He went to study at University of Indianapolis, only to drop out after sophomore year to pursue his career in mixed martial arts.
 In an effort to do so, Kenney moved to Tucson to train at the MMA Lab in Glendale, Ariz. and turned professional in late 2014.